-Usually, the quickest way to set up the router to use your Internet connection is to allow genie to detect the Internet connection when you first access the router with an Internet browser.
+Usually, the quickest way to set up the router to use your Internet connection is to allow the genie to detect the Internet connection when you first access the router with a web browser.
 You can also customize or specify your Internet settings.

-- Use the Internet Setup Wizard

-- Manually Set Up the Internet Connection

-- Specify IPv6 Internet Connections

-- Change the MTU Size
+- Use the Internet Setup Wizard on page 26 - Manually Set Up the Internet Connection on page 26 - Specify IPv6 Internet Connections on page 30 - Change the MTU Size on page 43

-- Enable the Bridge or Add a VLAN Tag Group